 Melissa McCarthy is opening up about past interviews in which she was asked the most appalling and rude questions.

 Melissa McCarthy is currently promoting her new film, 'Can You Ever Forgive Me?'
-She received a Golden Globe nomination for her performance.
+She received a Golden Globe and Oscar nomination for her performance.

 Speaking to In Style magazine about double standards in Hollywood, McCarthy talked about an interview she did while on the promotion trail for 'Bridesmaids.'
 An interviewer "kept asking" if she was "shocked" that she gets work in the industry with her "tremendous size."